ONEOK Inc. (OKE) Shares Down Despite Recent Market Volatility

-ONEOK Inc. (NYSE: OKE)’s stock price has decreased by -1.65 compared to its previous closing price of 68.65.
-However, the company has seen a gain of 3.16% in its stock price over the last five trading days.
+ONEOK Inc. (NYSE: OKE)’s stock price has decreased by -1.18 compared to its previous closing price of 64.40. but the company has seen a -7.30% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in ONEOK Inc. (NYSE: OKE) Right Now?

-ONEOK Inc. (NYSE: OKE) has a higher price-to-earnings ratio of 17.59x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.64.
-Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 4 as “overweight,” 11 as “hold,” and 2 as “sell.”
+ONEOK Inc. (NYSE: OKE) has a higher price-to-earnings ratio of 16.58x compared to its average ratio,, and the 36-month beta value for OKE is at 1.64.
+Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 4 rating it as “overweight,” 11 as “hold,” and 2 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?